Fatigue Testing of Femoral Knee Components

 In Element’s experience, assembly configurations don’t result in femoral fracture of the condyles, unless supported on only one side, but often result in the loosening of components or revision extension post-fracture.
 The most common configurations involve testing at 0 degrees and multiples of body weight (710 N).

 For all of these test configurations, typical testing parameters include:

 - Load: multiples of body weight or aligned with the tibial tray cantilever requirements per ASTM F1800 of 900 N.

 - Frequency: can range up to 15 Hz depending on the configuration

 As ASTM works to develop the test specification, our orthopedic device testing experts routinely perform and design custom femoral knee component fatigue testing programs.
 While most knee implants use similar angles in their femoral components, understanding the impact of the radii, contours, and stress risers due to the angles is critical in understanding femoral fatigue performance, ultimately resulting in less risk for the patient.

-Element has one of the most expansive medical device testing scopes in the world, ranging from orthopedics and cardiovascular implants testing to EMC/EMI/product safety testing, and biological and packaging evaluations.
-We strive to meet all your medical device testing needs in the most expedient, efficient and responsive way.
+Element has one of the most expansive medical device testing scopes in the world, ranging from orthopedics and cardiovascular implant testing to EMC/EMI/product safety testing, and biological and packaging evaluations.
+We strive to meet all your medical device testing needs in the most expedient, efficient, and responsive way.
 Contact us today.

 Orthopedic Implant Testing